TrimBiggs/calico-docker-prototype/GCEPrototype.md

 ### Configure the network

 1. In order for routing to work correctly between hosts, you must notify GCE of the network address configuration you are using for your endpoints.
 For this demo we do this by manually running the `gcloud` utility; a production instance would almost certainly use the RESTful API.
-In these instructions, we'll assume that you plan on hosting addresses in the 192.168.1.0/24 range on host 1, and addresses in the 192.168.2.0/24 range on host 2.
+In these instructions, we'll assume that you plan on hosting addresses in the 192.168.1.0/24 range on host 1, and addresses in the 192.168.2.0/24 range on host 2 (remember to change these IP addresses to fit your address range if you modified the range in bird.conf!).
 The instructions for doing this are as follows.

     * Spin up a GCE VM (you can use another OS if you prefer, but a GCE Ubuntu VM is quick and easy).
-Full documentation on how to install gcloud on that VM are given here : [https://cloud.google.com/compute/docs/gcloud-compute/](https://cloud.google.com/compute/docs/gcloud-compute/).
-For purposes of this demo, you should execute the following commands on the VM.
+Let's refer to this as the `networking server`.
+Full documentation on how to install gcloud on this VM are given here : [https://cloud.google.com/compute/docs/gcloud-compute/](https://cloud.google.com/compute/docs/gcloud-compute/).
+For purposes of this demo, you should execute the following commands on the `networking server`.

             curl https://sdk.cloud.google.com | bash
             gcloud auth login